Learn about Revenue Operations (RevOps) as a strategy to align siloed revenue teams within B2B and B2C companies and unify revenue goals and targets.

 When to Hire Revenue Operations Rather Than Sales Operations

 While ongoing company growth and expansion is a wonderful thing, a lack of company structure and functions will ultimately be harmful in the long run.
-If your company has expanded enough to possess various operational teams, including sales, marketing, and customer success, but is still encountering hurdles with increasing revenue, it may be time to bring on a RevOps team.
+If your company has expanded enough to possess various operational teams, including sales, marketing, and customer success, but is still encountering hurdles with increasing sales revenue, it may be time to bring on a RevOps team.

 A lack of cross-department visibility will be one of the largest negative impacts on your company’s growth.
 If your company departments are not effectively communicating or sharing crucial data, these inefficiencies could cause you to lose revenue.
 Plus, data that significantly varies across different departments can induce costly inaccuracies in revenue forecasting and planning processes.